 Small bowel biopsy:

-In New Zealand the test most commonly used to diagnose coeliac disease is a small bowel biopsy.
+In New Zealand, the test most commonly used to diagnose coeliac disease is a small bowel biopsy.
 It is the only test that will conclusively diagnose the condition.
-The biopsy is taken during a procedure called a gastroscopy.
-A gastroscopy usually takes less than half an hour and is performed by a specialist.
-It is performed on a day stay basis using a light sedation.
-Special preparation to clear out the bowel before the test is needed.
+The biopsy is taken during a procedure called a gastroscopy performed by a specialist on a day-stay basis using a light sedation.
 During the gastroscopy a small flexible tube called an endoscope is passed down the person’s throat and into the beginning of the small intestine.
 The endoscope contains a special camera that allows the specialist to view the inside lining of the small intestine on a television monitor.
-A very small piece of tissue is removed (a biopsy) and sent to a laboratory for viewing under a high powered microscope.
+A very small piece of tissue is removed (a biopsy) and sent to a laboratory for viewing under a high-powered microscope.
 A characteristic change in the tissue would confirm that the person was suffering from coeliac disease.

 If coeliac disease is not effectively treated with a strict gluten-free diet, long term complications can occur.
 These include:

-- An increased risk of developing certain types of bowel cancer (lymphoma and adenocarcinoma)
+- An increased risk of developing certain types of cancer

 - Missed menstrual periods